ranjitpatra/TestCodeLab/NodeJs Coding gridelines.md

 Use slashes for both single line and multi line comments.
-Try to write comments that explain higher level mechanisms or clarify difficult segments of your code.
-Don't use comments to restate trivial things.
+Try to write comments that explain higher level mechanisms or clarify difficult segments of your code. use block comments for formal documentation / method documentation. before writing please have the complete idea what is the difference between comment and documentation.

 *Right:*